 The Monroeville Historical Society holds its regular meetings on the third Tuesday of each month (except for August and December) at The Monroeville Public Library at 7PM.
 The public is invited.

-Note: The Society's latest publication -- "A History of Patton Township (Monroeville and Pitcairn)", is now available in the hardback edition.
-Please see the "Books and Monographs" page for purchasing details.
+Note: The Society's latest publication -- "A History of Patton Township (Monroeville and Pitcairn)", is available in the hardback edition.
+Please see the "Books and Articles" page for purchasing details.